 Compensation Related Terms

-Level Profile: A system that describes the typical job classification attributes associated with each of nine pay levels.
-These typical attributes make up the five new University evaluation criteria.
+Level profile: A system that describes the typical job classification attributes associated with each of nine pay levels.
+These typical attributes make up the five university evaluation criteria.
 The level profile is used to determine the internal job relationships for purposes of compensation through an examination of each job classification’s key areas of responsibility in relation to the evaluation criteria.

 Pay level: Using the evaluation criteria, each job classification is assigned to one of nine pay levels based on the best fit of the job classification’s key areas of responsibility with the job factor attributes described in the level profile.

 Benchmark jobs: Representative job classifications that are used to build the compensation plan and pay structures.
 Benchmarks are jobs that are common in the labor market with a clear and consistent definition, are generally populated by a significant number of individuals both within the university and the external market, and for which reliable data is available from the market the university typically recruits from for that job classification.